Most of the mistakes in thinking

 rather than mistakes of logic.

 From Why, To What, To How

 Comprehensive solutions provide a worthy objective for us all.
-Let's work together to move mind-science discussions forward from reductionistic labels, beliefs, fantasies, dreams and group-think based upon superficial assessments.
+Let's work together to move mind-science discussions forward from reductionistic labels, beliefs, fantasies, dreams, and group-think based upon superficial assessments.
 It takes a global team to face ever-improving biomedical reality and to understand how to use new mind measurement tools for more predictable destinations.
 Here at CoreBrain Journal, we connect the benches with the trenches.
 Here mind pros meet the realities of street life.
 Participatory medicine encourages your input.
+Galileo lives.
 Spread the word.

 "[We] work together,” I told him from the heart,

 This brief intro tells you some personal notes on how I learned to ask more relevant, more comprehensive questions based on biomedical realities.
 I often missed unseen targets back then.
 Now I always use explicit markers to navigate any CoreBrain deep water journeys - to stay away from those inevitable rocks.

 Our remarkable guests contribute exciting new maps for your more meaningful mind travels.
 They tell us how they learned to find their own ways using fresh tools with different rules.

 Brain Science leads to Common Sense solutions.
 Without clear targets or specific biomedical measures guesswork rules, suffering continues, and lives are diminished.

 "ADHD" provides an excellent example for the limitations of diagnosis by behavioral appearances.
 Executive Function remains woefully overlooked and rarely measured.
 Too many treat thinking without thinking about thinking.